The Early Years (album series)

-The Early Years is a two-part retrospective album series of Tom Waits songs, consisting of recordings made before Waits's debut album, Closing Time.
+The Early Years is a two-part retrospective album series of Tom Waits songs, consisting of recordings made before Waits' debut album, Closing Time.
 Volume one was released in 1991 and volume two was released in 1993 on Bizarre/Straight.
 The recordings were made between July and December 1971.
 Some of the songs on the album appear on the early albums Waits recorded for Asylum Records.
 In 2010, both volumes of The Early Years were released on vinyl by Manifesto Records.

 Volume One

 All tracks composed by Tom Waits.

 Volume Two

 All tracks composed by Tom Waits.